B+

 An Overview of Cost of Living in Fridley, MN

-The cost of living in Fridley closely mirrors the national average in comparison to other cities nationwide.
-Essential items such as groceries, goods and services, health care and utilities are priced at a level consistent with similar urban areas.
-This means that residents of Fridley can anticipate that their daily expenses will remain reasonably in line with those of an average city, contributing to a manageable cost of living.
+The cost of living in Fridley aligns closely with the national average when compared to other cities across the nation.
+Everyday essentials such as groceries, household expenses, health care and utility bills are priced at a level consistent with the average in similar urban areas.
+Fridley residents can anticipate that their daily expenses won't be significantly higher than those in an average city, ensuring that the cost of living remains manageable.

 Is Fridley Affordable?